sschmid/Entitas/EntitasUpgradeGuide.md

 #### Update API

     Click the MenuItem "Entias/Update API".
-All occurrences of the old `Matcher` will be updated to the new version, which is prefixed based on the `PoolAttribute`.
+All occurrences of the old Matcher will be updated to the new version, which is prefixed based on the PoolAttribute.

 #### Delete